danielballan/pims2-prototype/README.md

   * Readers could make their own choice about the best default value for `delayed`, depending on data shape and how well the underlying I/O library actually supports laziness.
-* It is often convenience to label axes of the data (color band, x vs y, etc.)
+* It is often convenient to label axes of the data (color band, x vs y, etc.)
   Should PIMS 2 standardize on `xarray.DataArray`-wrapping-`dask.array.Array`
   instead of standardizing on `dask.array.Array`?
 Or should either be allowed, since they duck-type alike in many ways?